LairdCP/Pinnacle_100_Sample_Applications/apps/low_power/README.rst

 Every 3rd loop, the app switches between keeping the HTTP connection alive and closing it after each request.
 This demonstrates it is possible to keep a TCP connection open while using eDRX.

+The .sal files in the /docs folder can be opened with the `Saleae v2.x Logic software <https://www.saleae.com/downloads/>`_.
+The logic traces show relevant signals between the NRF52840 and the HL7800 when running this demo in eDRX and PSM mode.

 Configuration Options
 *********************

 The URL and associated port of the server to process the HTTP GET request is defined by HTTP_HOST and HTTP_PORT in the http_get.c file.

+To switch between eDRX and PSM, see prj.conf.

 Requirements
 ************